eleciawhite/pres_optimizingPython/README.md

-# pres_optimizingPython
+# Optimizing Python
-Presentation on optimizing Python
+A presentation on optimizing Python code.
+Well, really about profiling python code.